10-Day Stay Food As Medicine Recipes

 6. Remove heat and let pressure come down

-7. Place cooked vegetables and cooking water in blender and puree to sauce consistency (make sure the vegetables are cooled if you are using a plastic blender)
+7. Place cooked vegetables and cooking water in a blender and puree to a sauce consistency (make sure the vegetables are cooled if you are using a plastic blender)

 Sea Vegetables

-Sea vegetables are the best food source of iodine which is protective against radiation poisoning and is essential for thyroid function.
+Sea vegetables are the best dietary source of iodine, which protects against radiation poisoning and is essential for thyroid function.
 Sea vegetables are only needed in small amounts to be effective.
 More is not better!

 Arame Seaweed with Carrots and Onions

-Ingredients (all organic) Note - if a package of sea vegetables says organic and it is from the sea - it may be marketing hype to get you to buy the product.
-There is no such thing as organic sea vegetables from the sea.
-There are some seaweeds that are cultivated in special conditions or in what is considered protected waters.
+Ingredients (all organic) Note - if a package of sea vegetables says organic and it is from the sea, it may be marketing hype to get you to buy the product.
+There is no such thing as organic sea vegetables from the sea, although some seaweeds are cultivated under special conditions or in what is considered protected waters.

 Ingredients